Leroymilo/RTX-in-python/README.md

 PS : Don't mind the jank colors when the sum goes over 100%.

 (to do : fix jank color sum, add light reflexion with vectorial product)

+# I am remaking this in C++ and it works much better.